How It Works

 SCVCS also provides an extensive support system to parents and students.
 In grades K-8, working closely with the teacher, the parent (or other responsible adult) serves as a "learning coach" to the child, helping to facilitate his or her progress and working to modify the pace and schedule as needed.
 At the high-school level, the adult is less involved, as students work at more of a collective pace with a class of students in conjunction with the teacher.
 Each teacher is state licensed and trained in his or her specific subject area.
-In addition, monthly networking opportunities are provided through various events and outings, enabling the entire school community to keep in close contact.
+In addition, Town Hall Meetings, and networking opportunities are provided through various events and outings, enabling the entire school community to keep in close contact.

 Individualized Learning, Public School Accountability

 In addition to providing individualized learning, as an online public school, SCVCS provides the structure, administrative support, oversight, accountability, and state testing required of all public schools.